Assurant (NYSE:AIZ) Releases Q3 2022 Earnings Guidance

-Assurant (NYSE:AIZ – Get Rating) issued an update on its third quarter 2022 earnings guidance on Tuesday morning.
-The company provided earnings per share (EPS) guidance of $2.81-$2.81 for the period, compared to the consensus estimate of $1.90.
+Assurant (NYSE:AIZ – Get Rating) updated its third quarter 2022 earnings guidance on Tuesday.
+The company provided EPS guidance of $2.81-$2.81 for the period, compared to the consensus EPS estimate of $1.90.
 The company issued revenue guidance of -.
-Assurant also updated its Q3 guidance to $1.01 EPS.

 Assurant Dividend Announcement

-Several institutional investors have recently made changes to their positions in AIZ.
-Invesco Ltd. lifted its stake in Assurant by 53.7% in the first quarter.
-Invesco Ltd. now owns 1,622,996 shares of the financial services provider’s stock valued at $295,111,000 after acquiring an additional 566,763 shares during the last quarter.
-Northern Trust Corp lifted its stake in Assurant by 23.7% in the first quarter.
-Northern Trust Corp now owns 791,775 shares of the financial services provider’s stock valued at $143,968,000 after acquiring an additional 151,743 shares during the last quarter.
-Hsbc Holdings PLC lifted its stake in Assurant by 72.9% in the first quarter.
-Hsbc Holdings PLC now owns 111,180 shares of the financial services provider’s stock valued at $20,254,000 after acquiring an additional 46,888 shares during the last quarter.
-Millennium Management LLC lifted its stake in Assurant by 243.7% in the second quarter.
-Millennium Management LLC now owns 65,757 shares of the financial services provider’s stock valued at $11,366,000 after acquiring an additional 46,626 shares during the last quarter.
-Finally, Lazard Asset Management LLC lifted its stake in Assurant by 1,664.5% in the first quarter.
-Lazard Asset Management LLC now owns 45,259 shares of the financial services provider’s stock valued at $8,229,000 after acquiring an additional 42,694 shares during the last quarter.
-84.67% of the stock is currently owned by institutional investors and hedge funds.
+Hedge funds have recently made changes to their positions in the company.
+American Century Companies Inc. raised its position in Assurant by 11.5% during the first quarter.
+American Century Companies Inc. now owns 6,180 shares of the financial services provider’s stock valued at $1,124,000 after purchasing an additional 639 shares during the period.
+HighTower Advisors LLC purchased a new stake in Assurant during the first quarter valued at approximately $211,000.
+MetLife Investment Management LLC raised its position in Assurant by 23.1% during the first quarter.
+MetLife Investment Management LLC now owns 15,499 shares of the financial services provider’s stock valued at $2,818,000 after purchasing an additional 2,912 shares during the period.
+Panagora Asset Management Inc. raised its position in Assurant by 17.5% during the first quarter.
+Panagora Asset Management Inc. now owns 6,005 shares of the financial services provider’s stock valued at $1,092,000 after purchasing an additional 896 shares during the period.
+Finally, Commonwealth of Pennsylvania Public School Empls Retrmt SYS raised its position in Assurant by 6.6% during the first quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 7,624 shares of the financial services provider’s stock valued at $1,386,000 after purchasing an additional 472 shares during the period.
+84.67% of the stock is currently owned by hedge funds and other institutional investors.

 Assurant, Inc, together with its subsidiaries, provides lifestyle and housing solutions that support, protect, and connect consumer purchases in North America, Latin America, Europe, and the Asia Pacific.
 The company operates through two segments: Global Lifestyle and Global Housing.
 The Global Lifestyle segment offers mobile device solutions, and extended service products and related services for mobile devices, consumer electronics, and appliances; vehicle protection and related services; and credit protection and other insurance products.